Start The Career Of Your Dreams

 - If you have the drive, dedication and passion it takes to become a successful Permanent Cosmetics Technician, IIPC wants to help you reach your goals.

-- We offer options for financial assistance to help those students who need it.
-For information about IIPC’s Financial Assistance programs, and to see if you qualify, please contact IIPC at 800.282.0577.
+- We offer options for financial guidance to help those students who need it.
+For information about IIPC’s Financial Guidance information, and to see if you may qualify, please contact IIPC at 800.282.0577.

 IIPC's Distinguished Honors and Accomplishments

 - California Alliance for the Promotion of Safe Body Art (CAPSBA)